 General Education Requirements

 The Industrial Chemistry - Fermentation Science program leads to a Bachelor of Science degree.
-Graduation requires a minimum 2.0 GPA overall and a minimum of 120 credits including completion of all general education requirements as outlined on the General Education website.
+Graduation requires a minimum 2.0 GPA overall and a minimum of 120 credits including completion of all general education requirements.
 No grade lower than a 'C' is acceptable in courses that apply to the major, supporting sciences, and application area of the program.
 At least 50% of the semester credits applying toward the Biology major must be completed at FSU with a minimum of 30 FSU credits overall.
 Minimum of 40 credits at the 300+ level.
 Students may earn only one degree in Chemistry (either Chemistry BA, Biochemistry BA or Industrial Chemistry BS).

 MAJOR ADVISOR: Dr. Mark Thomson

 ADA compliant checksheets are being developed for the 2019-2020 Catalog.
 If you would like to request an ADA compliant checksheet before the 19-20 catalog is published, please send your request to: FSUCurriculum@ferris.edu

 Course credits to reach the minimum of 120 credits required for this degree.